To apply to Girls on Ice click here. The application deadline is TODAY January 31st 2014 (11:59PM Alaska Time).

 For questions please see FAQ below or send questions to firstname.lastname@example.org.

 Note: Tuition is free.
-Girls will have to provide transportation to Seattle or Fairbanks, and minimal equipment and clothing (we will provide as much assistance as we can to ensure that every girl can go, regardless of economic situation).
+Girls will have to provide transportation to Seattle or Fairbanks and very minimal equipment and clothing.
+We will provide as much financial assistance as we can to ensure that every girl can go, regardless of economic situation, and we provide all technical equipment and clothing..

 The application process is a series of short essay questions and two teacher recommendations.